netham45/screamrouter/Readme/ui.md

 Enjoy a visual representation of your audio:

-1. Look for the visualizer on the main dashboard or audio control pages.
+1. Look for the visualizer at the bottom of the dashboard.
 2. Click on the visualizer to enter fullscreen mode.
 3. Press 'H' to cycle through different visualization styles.